Motion Picture Association film rating system: Accusation of "ratings creep"

-Although there has always been concern about the content of films, the MPAA has been accused of a "ratings creep", whereby the films that fall into today's ratings categories now contain more objectionable material than those that appeared in the same categories two decades earlier.
+Although there has always been concern about the content of films, the MPAA has been accused of a "ratings creep", whereby the films that fell into specific ratings categories in 2010 contained more objectionable material than those that appeared in the same categories two decades earlier.
 A study put forward by the Harvard School of Public Health in 2004 concluded that there had been a significant increase in the level of profanity, sex and violence in films released between 1992 and 2003.
 Kimberly Thompson, director of the study, stated: "The findings demonstrate that ratings creep has occurred over the last decade and that today's movies contain significantly more violence, sex, and profanity on average than movies of the same rating a decade ago."

 Questions of relevance

-Slashfilm.com managing editor David Chen wrote on the website: "It's time for more people to condemn the MPAA and their outrageous antics.
+In 2010 Slashfilm managing editor David Chen wrote on the website: "It's time for more people to condemn the MPAA and their outrageous antics.
 We're heading towards an age when we don't need a mommy-like organization to dictate what our delicate sensibilities can and can't be exposed to.
 I deeply hope that the MPAA's irrelevance is imminent."

-Chicago Tribune film critic Michael Phillips wrote that the MPAA ratings board "has become foolish and irrelevant, and its members do not have my interests at heart, or yours.
+Chicago Tribune film critic Michael Phillips wrote in 2010 that the MPAA ratings board "has become foolish and irrelevant, and its members do not have my interests at heart, or yours.
 They're too easy on violence yet bizarrely reactionary when it comes to nudity and language."

+Trademark infringement

+In 2005, the MPAA sent cease-and-desist letters to some writers of fan fiction regarding their usage of the film ratings -- many related websites still use alternate ratings systems intended to be parallel to that system.
+In 2025, the MPAA sent a cease-and-desist letter to Meta Platforms after it announced that Instagram content for teenagers would be "‘guided by PG-13 ratings."